Blog

 Step 1: The Neon Flyer

-• Include one large, clear, full-body photograph.
+- Include one clear, full-body photograph.

-• Include your massive, highly legible phone number.
+- Include a large, legible phone number.

 Step 2: The Humane Trap